As many people who know me (and even some who don’t) are aware, I am passionate about local food.

 Why?
 Buying locally keeps money in our local economy; it gives us access to fresh healthy food; it intensifies our connection with place, seasonality and climate; it ensures our local and regional food security; it allows us to have a greater connection with the people who grow our food and to know with certainty that those farmers are practicing their craft in a way that’s healthy for the land, animals, and plants they grow.

-Surprisingly, one of the reasons most commonly given in support of local food is not as clear-cut as it may seem: Local and regional foods are shipped short distances and so are more sustainable than food shipped thousands of miles.
+Surprisingly, one of the reasons most commonly given in support of local food is not as clear-cut as it may seem: Since local and regional foods are shipped shorter distances, they are always more environmentally sustainable than food that has traveled a long distance.
 Right?
 Not always.

 I was first tipped off to this by a 2006 study undertaken by the Stockholm Consumer’s Association.
 Broccoli is commonly imported to Sweden from two sources, Spain (3,200 miles away), and Ecuador (12,000 miles away).
 Using the food miles method, you might assume that the Spanish broccoli is more sustainable than the Ecuadorian, right?